becketalservices/beas-cnx-cloud/docs/AWS/chapter5.md

 In your test environment you could use the AKS default store as persistent storage.
 This will create additional virtual hard disks that get attached to your worker nodes as required.
 This attachment process takes up to 1 minute and when a node becomes unresponsive, the disks must be detached manually before they can get attached to a working node.
 As alternative you can use AWS EFS as persistent storage.
 This is much more loosely coupled to your infrastructure but probably slower.
 The es-pvc-backup persistent volume must be placed on a NFS file share as the local disks do not support "ReadWriteMany" access mode.
 The helm chart from below places the persistent volume on the same volume as any other.
 In case you selected a storage class that does not support "ReadWritMany", you need to delete this persistent volume and create it manually again on the efs storage.

 **Attention: The reclaim policy is currently set to Delete.
 This will delete your storage and data in case you delete the pvc.
 This is different from what IBM creates with their helm chart.
-Do not run `helm delete connections-volumes` when you want to keep your data.**
+Do not run `helm delete connections-volumes` when you want to keep your data.
+See the fix script at the end of this chapter.**

 ```
 # Run the Helm Chart to create the PVCs for ElasticSearch on our default storage.